gultar/arianes-thread-blockchain/readme.md

 You can set the balances of your account for the ICO.
 Other configurations like block times, initial/minimum difficulty and much more can be set in this file.
+Default configurations are those of the main network.

 You can then set your node's network configs at ./config/nodeconfig.json